 What do your business’ email newsletter, social media, and website have in common?
 Other than being part of your online marketing, they are valuable sources of data.
 Collecting and analyzing this data can help to inform your business’ marketing strategies and overall performance.
 To be most effective, you must track only the data that is relevant to your business’ goals.

 To help you figure out the right types of data to track and why, we’ve put together a brief guide:

-- Social Media Data.
+2. Social Media Data.
 Engaging with your followers on social media is a worthwhile marketing activity.
-If you are not convinced of this, check out our Social Media eBook to learn more about the benefits of it.
 One of these benefits is that social media provides a wealth of data for not just your respective profiles but for your other content as well.
 If you share content such as photos, videos, or links on your profile, you can track users’ engagement with it in the form of likes, shares, or comments.
 You can also narrow your focus to study users who fit a certain demographic including age, gender, or geographic location.
 This information can be used to build your customer personas and determine which content resonates with your target audience.

-- Lead Generation Data.
+3. Lead Generation Data.
 The true test of your content’s effectiveness is how well it generates leads for your business.
 Lead generation is essential to your inbound marketing strategy.
 Inbound marketing is all about turning readers of your content into loyal customers.
 Customer relationship management systems (CRM) can help you to track this information including opt-in rates for offers, email opens, lead generation, and conversion rate.
-To learn more about inbound marketing, download our Inbound Marketing eBook.

 Knowing what marketing data to analyze can not only inform your business’ strategies but it can also help you to get to know your clients better.
 In order to make the most of this data, first you must track it.